microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ## Using DurableID in OpenTelemetry, to locate the source of the the expense

-Not all software using Open Telemetry will utilize a durable identifier, though it is considered best practice.
+Not all software using OpenTelemetry will utilize a durable identifier, though it is considered best practice.
 A durable identifier functions like a GPS or homing beacon, mapping any row of telemetry to a specific line of code.

-In microsoft.net platform the durable identifier is created automatically at compile time for Open Telemetry assuming the author of the software follows best practices.
+In microsoft.net platform the durable identifier is created automatically at compile time for OpenTelemetry assuming the author of the software follows best practices.

 ### Contrasting C# that makes use of Durable ID's, with C# that does not